nithssh/arch-selflog/arch-install.md

-btrfs subvolume create /mnt/@home      # to be mounted at /home btrfs subvolume create /mnt/@snapshots # to be mounted at /.snapshots btrfs subvolume create /mnt/@var_log   # to be mounted at /var/log umount /mnt
+btrfs subvolume create /mnt/@home      # to be mounted at /home btrfs subvolume create /mnt/@snapshots # to be mounted at /.snapshots btrfs subvolume create /mnt/@var_log   # to be mounted at /var/log btrfs subvolume create /mnt/@swap      # to be mounted at /swap umount /mnt
 ```